Fisher Building: Fisher Theatre

 The building is also home to the Fisher Theatre, one of Detroit's oldest live theatre venues.
-The theatre, designed by the Chicago-based architectural firm of Anker S. Graven & Arthur G. Mayger, originally featured a lavish Aztec-themed interior in the Mayan Revival style, and once had Mexican-Indian art, banana trees, and live macaws that its patrons could feed.
+The theatre, designed by the Chicago-based architectural firm of Anker S. Graven & Arthur G. Mayger, originally featured a lavish Aztec-themed interior in the Mayan Revival style, a Wurlitzer 4-manual/34-rank organ, and once had Mexican-Indian art, banana trees, and live macaws that its patrons could feed.
 After the Depression, the theatre operated primarily as a movie house until 1961.
 Originally containing 3,500 seats, the interior was renovated into a 2,089-seat playhouse that allowed for more spacious seating and lobbies for patrons at a cost of $3.5 million.
-The decor was changed to a simple mid-century design.
+The original decor was changed to a simple mid-century design, but remained on the organ, which was moved to the Senate Theater.

 The Nederlander Organization opened the "new" Fisher Theatre on October 2, 1961 and operated it until April 2021 when it sold the venue to the Ambassador Theatre Group.
 It primarily features traveling productions of Broadway shows and has hosted numerous out-of-town tryouts.

 Pre-Broadway Engagements at the Fisher: